TinyauthTinyauth

 type: ClusterIP

-Ingress Example with ingress-nginx controller
+Ingress Example with ingress-nginx Controller

 This ingress resource configures ingress-nginx to forward authentication checks for the host my-host.domain.com to a specific URL (auth-url).
 If the user is not authenticated, they will be redirected to a login page (auth-signin).